On feebly compact inverse primitive (semi)topological semigroups: Products of feebly compact inverse primitive semitopological semigroups and their Stone- C ech compactifications

-\begin{proof} By Theorem~\ref{theorem-2.11}, the semigroup $S$ is topologically isomorphic to an orthogonal sum $\sum_{i\in\mathscr{I}}B_{\lambda_{i}}(G_i)$ of topological Brandt $\lambda_i$-extensions $B_{\lambda_i}(G_i)$ of countably compact paratopological groups $G_i$ in the class of semitopological semigroups for some cardinals $\lambda_i\geqslant 1$, such that any non-zero $\mathscr{H}$-class of $S$ is an open-and-closed subset of $S$, and the family $\mathscr{B}(0)$ defined by formula (\ref{eq-2.1}) determines a base of the topology at zero $0$ of $S$.
-Since the space $S$ regular any non-zero $\mathscr{H}$-class of $S$ is an open-and-closed subset of $S$ we have that every maximal subgroup of $S$ is a topological group \cite[Proposition~3]{Ravsky-arxiv1003.5343v5}.
-Hence we get that $S$ is topologically isomorphic to the orthogonal sum $\sum_{i\in\mathscr{I}}B_{\lambda_{i}}(G_i)$ of topological Brandt $\lambda_i$-extensions $B_{\lambda_i}(G_i)$ of countably compact topological groups $G_i$ in the class of semitopological semigroups for some cardinals $\lambda_i\geqslant 1$.
-Then by Proposition~\ref{proposition-2.20} the topological space of the semigroup $S$ is Tychonoff, and hence the Stone-\v{C}ech compactification of $S$ exists.
+\begin{proof} By Theorem~\ref{theorem-2.11}, the semigroup $S$ is topologically isomorphic to the orthogonal sum $\sum_{i\in\mathscr{I}}B_{\lambda_{i}}(G_i)$ of topological Brandt $\lambda_i$-extensions $B_{\lambda_i}(G_i)$ of countably compact paratopological groups $G_i$ in the class of semitopological semigroups for some cardinals $\lambda_i\geqslant 1$, such that any non-zero $\mathscr{H}$-class of $S$ is an open-and-closed subset of $S$, and the family $\mathscr{B}(0)$ defined by formula (\ref{eq-2.1}) in Theorem~\ref{theorem-2.12}$(iv)$ determines a base of the topology at zero $0$ of $S$.
+Since the space $S$ regular and any non-zero $\mathscr{H}$-class of $S$ is an open-and-closed subset of $S$, every maximal subgroup of $S$ is a topological group \cite[Proposition~3]{Ravsky-arxiv1003.5343v5}.
+Hence $S$ is topologically isomorphic to the orthogonal sum $\sum_{i\in\mathscr{I}}B_{\lambda_{i}}(G_i)$ of topological Brandt $\lambda_i$-extensions $B_{\lambda_i}(G_i)$ of countably compact topological groups $G_i$ in the class of semitopological semigroups for some cardinals $\lambda_i\geqslant 1$.
+Then by Proposition~\ref{proposition-2.20} the semigroup $S$ is Tychonoff, and hence the Stone-\v{C}ech compactification of $S$ exists.

 By Theorem~\ref{theorem-2.19}, $S\times S$ is a pseudocompact topological space.
 Now by Theorem~1 of \cite{Glicksberg1959}, we have that $\beta(S\times S)$ is equivalent to $\beta S\times \beta S$, and hence by Theorem~1.1 of~\cite{BanakhDimitrova2010}, $S$ is a subsemigroup of the compact semitopological semigroup $\beta S$.